-A. Request for Stay

-2. From the outset, the Prosecution argues that the Trial Chamber should decline jurisdiction to grant a stay of the determination of all preliminary motions filed on behalf of the accused and of all time limits pursuant to Rule 72 (G).
+- A. Request for Stay - 4.
+From the outset, the Prosecution argues that the Trial Chamber should decline jurisdiction to grant a stay of the determination of all preliminary motions filed on behalf of the Accused and of all time limits pursuant to Rule 72 (G).
 Since the Appeals Chamber is currently seized with the preliminary motions on jurisdiction, the Prosecution submits that there is a legal impediment for a Court of a lower instance to issue a stay of proceedings in cases before a higher Court.
-Such an order would be contrary to basic principles of judicial hierarchy and therefore the Trial Chamber should decline jurisdiction to entertain such requests for a stay.

-- 3. Furthermore Rule 72 (G) provides that "Where the trial Chamber refers a motion to the Appeals Chamber pursuant to Sub-Rules (E) or (F) . . . any extension of time may be granted by the Appeals Chamber".
-Clearly, the Defence request for a stay is outside the ambit of this provision.
-Any requested stay concerning the application of these delays can only be entertained and granted by the Appeals Chamber. - 4.
-Finally, the Prosecution notes that an "Application to Stay Determination of all Preliminary Motions - Denial of Right to Appeal" was filed in the Appeals Chamber on behalf of Samuel Hinga Norman on 2nd October 2003, and therefore such request will be considered by the appropriate Chamber of the SCSL.
+Such an order would be contrary to basic principles of judicial hierarchy and therefore the Trial Chamber should decline jurisdiction to entertain such request for a stay. - 5.
+Furthermore, Rule 72 (G) provides that "[w]here the trial Chamber refers a motion to the Appeals Chamber pursuant to Sub-Rules (E) or (F) . . . any extension of time may be granted by the Appeals Chamber".
+Clearly, the request by the Defence for a stay is outside the ambit of this provision.
+Any requested stay concerning the application of these delays can only be entertained and granted by the Appeals Chamber. - Finally, the Prosecution notes that an "Application to Stay Determination of all Preliminary Motions - Denial of Right to Appeal" was filed in the Appeals Chamber on 8 October 2003 ("Defence Application"), and therefore this request will be considered by the appropriate Chamber of the Special Court for Sierra Leone.